A private community in western North Carolina

 Assessments Past Due

 The billing for this years HOA assessment was mailed May 1st.
 The annual assessment — $742.00 — was due June 1st.
 The budget for fiscal year 2019-20 was presented and approved unanimously by the membership at the Annual Meeting.
 The Board focuses on operating efficiently and keeping the assessment to a minimum.
-Late fees are charged on assessments unpaid as of July 1st and liens are placed on properties after August 1st.
+Late fees are charged on assessments unpaid as of July 1st and liens went into effect after August 1st.
 READ MORE ON ASSESSMENTS

 Roads Chair Outlines Anticipated Work for Community Roads